othc/openapi-public/README.md

 This repo contains TrueAccord's OpenAPI specs for TrueAccord's public APIs.

-The repo also contains assets such as images used within those specs.
+The repo also contains `/assets` directory containing files such as the images used within the specs.